-In Professor Xavier's Days of Future Past timeline Rogue is sadly dead, and her once upon a time good friend Domino is second-head to the future X-Men.
-It is rumored that her friendship and death, are what led Domino to join Bishop and the others, becoming Days of Future Past's Future X-Men.
+In Professor Xavier's Days of Future Past timeline Rogue, sadly, is dead.
+Her once upon a time good friend Domino is second-head to the future X-Men.
+It is rumored that her friendship and death are what led Domino to join Bishop and the others, becoming Days of Future Past's Future X-Men.

-In the X-Men anime show, she makes a cameo appearance in the final episode.
+In the X-Men anime show, Rouge makes a cameo appearance in the final episode.
 She is shown to be with Colossus trying to keep civilians safe from the apparent end of the world that's due to Xavier's son, Takeo, who is unable to control his reality-altering powers.
-When the situation is assessed, Rogue and Piotr are spotted playing with children.
+When the situation is concluded, Rogue and Piotr are spotted playing with children.